skyfloogle/red-viper/README.md

 ### Forwarders

 When building Red Viper as a CIA, a ROM can be bundled in, so that that game takes a space on the HOME Menu.
-This can be done as follows:
+This can be done as follows, after following [the previous build steps](https://github.com/skyfloogle/red-viper#for-newcomers-looking-to-set-up-forwarders):
 1. Place your ROM in the "romfs" directory.
 2. Write the ROM's filename into the filename.txt file already in that directory (including the .vb extension).
 3. Adjust the app title, description, product code, and unique ID in "resources/AppInfo".